TechSecCTF/pwn_challs/rop/README.md

 # chals
 rop --> leakRop --> makeLeak

-These challenges were taken from an RPISec workshop.
+These challenges were taken from an RPISEC workshop.